pbarbarant/fmralign/doc/functional_alignment/fmralign_pipeline.rst

     All the figures in this section were generated from a dedicated example:
     :ref:`sphx_glr_auto_examples_plot_alignment_simulated_2D_data.py`.

-As we mentionned several times, we search for a transformation, let's call it `R`, between the source subject data `X` and the target data `Y`. `X` and `Y` are arrays of dimensions `(n_voxels, n_samples)` where each image is a sample.
+As we mentioned several times, we search for a transformation, let's call it `R`, between the source subject data `X` and the target data `Y`. `X` and `Y` are arrays of dimensions `(n_voxels, n_samples)` where each image is a sample.
 So we can see each signal as a distribution where each voxel as a point in a multidimensional functional space (each dimension is a sample).

 We show below a 2D example, with 2 distributions: `X` in green, `Y` in red.
 Both have 20 voxels (points) characterized by 2 samples (images).
-And the alignment we search for is the matching of both distibutions, optimally in some sense.
+And the alignment we search for is the matching of both distributions, optimally in some sense.

 .. figure:: ../auto_examples/images/sphx_glr_plot_alignment_simulated_2D_data_001.png
    :align: left